menu

 Cub Run is a very small town located in the state of Kentucky.
 With a population of 1,601 people and just one neighborhood, Cub Run is the 225th largest community in Kentucky.
-Much of the housing stock in Cub Run was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Cub Run economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Cub Run, where the median household income is $66,875.00.
+There's nothing like the smell of a brand new house, and in Cub Run, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Cub Run, and putting down their money on brand new construction.
+Cub Run’s real estate is, on average, some of the newest in the nation.
+Cub Run does seem to be experiencing an influx of affluent people, because the median household income is $66,875.00.

 Also of interest is that Cub Run has more people living here who work in computers and math than 95% of the places in the US.